JunkaiDong/junkaidong.github.io/physics/Kane-Fisher-Polchinski.md

 To summarize: strong disorder reconstructs the edge structure of the $\nu=2/3$ state.
 It transforms the $1-1/3$ edge, i.e. a chiral charge $e$ mode and an anti-chiral charge $e/3$ mode, to a $2/3+0$ edge, i.e. a chiral charge $2e/3$ mode and an anti-chiral charge neutral mode.

 Aside from the tunneling experiments, thermal measurements is enough to probe the existence of the neutral mode.
 Although the neutral mode cannot carry electric charge, it still carries thermal energy.
 Given that the neutral mode will equilibrate when it goes into the source lead, there will be heat noise near the source lead due to the neutral mode.
 The charged mode will create electric and thermal noise near the drain lead.
-This has been measured by Ref. [^2].
+This has been measured by Ref. [^3].

 ### References

 [^1]: Randomness at the edge: Theory of quantum Hall transport at filling $\nu=2/3$ (1994).
 [DOI](https://link.aps.org/doi/10.1103/PhysRevLett.72.4129)

+[^2]: Transport in a disordered $\nu=2/3$ fractional quantum Hall junction (2017).
+[DOI](https://www.sciencedirect.com/science/article/pii/S0003491617302142?casa_token=pyKGHhFE[…]okEil4O9OWEB54TNysMTXnufxPvbfkxt7zHBOLyhQv6ewmA0PXAPjMMjZE)

-[^2]: Observation of ballistic upstream modes at fractional quantum Hall edges of graphene (2022).
+[^3]: Observation of ballistic upstream modes at fractional quantum Hall edges of graphene (2022).
 [DOI](https://doi.org/10.1038/s41467-021-27805-4)